Lawmakers propose Northern Irish amendment to May's Brexit deal: BBC

 The main vote is on a motion stating that lawmakers in the 650-seat House of Commons approve the Brexit deal.
 But lawmakers can also try to change the wording of the motion through a parliamentary device known as an amendment.

-The latest amendment addresses the backstop, an element of the divorce deal that has angered lawmakers in May’s party and her allies in Northern Ireland’s Democratic Unionist Party.
+The latest amendment addresses the backstop, an element of the divorce deal that has angered lawmakers in May’s party and her allies in Northern Ireland’s Democratic Unionist Party (DUP).
 It is intended to ensure there is no return to a hard border between British-ruled Northern Ireland and EU-member Ireland.

-Critics say however it could leave Britain forced to accept EU regulations indefinitely, or it will treat Northern Ireland differently from the rest of the United Kingdom.
+Critics say the backstop could leave Britain forced to accept EU regulations indefinitely, or it will treat Northern Ireland differently from the rest of the United Kingdom.

 The BBC’s political editor Laura Kuenssberg tweeted a photo of a signed amendment which would give parliament a vote on whether Britain should enter the backstop period, or whether an extension to the implementation period should be sought instead.